Azerbaijan continues demining ops in liberated territories | News.az

 Azerbaijan continues demining ops in liberated territories

-During the mine clearance operations conducted in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil and Zangilan last week, 1 anti-personnel and 36 anti-tank mines, and 14 unexploded ordnances (UXO) were found and neutralized, Azerbaijan’s Mine Action Agency told News.Az.
+During the mine clearance work conducted in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil and Zangilan districts over the past week, 10 antipersonnel, 37 anti-tank mines, as well as 30 unexploded ordnance were found and neutralized, Azerbaijan’s Mine Action Agency told News.Az.

-As a result, 50 hectares were demined during the reporting period, the Agency added.
+According to the agency, 93.7 hectares were cleared during the reporting period.